Chewing tobacco: Types

 Chewing tobacco may be left as loose leaves or compressed into a small rectangular "plug".
 Nearly all modern chewing tobaccos are produced by leaf curing, cutting, fermentation, and processing, which may include sweetening and flavoring.
 Historically, many American chewing tobacco brands popular during the American Civil War era were made with cigar clippings.

 Loose-leaf

 Loose-leaf chewing tobacco is the most widely available and most frequently used type of chewing tobacco.
 It consists of shredded tobacco leaf, usually sweetened and sometimes flavored, and often sold in a sealed pouch typically weighing 3 oz.
 Loose-leaf chewing tobacco has a sticky texture due to the sweeteners added.
-Common loose-leaf chewing tobacco brands include America's Best Chew, Levi Garrett, Beech-Nut, and Stoker's.